GEORGE PHILLIPS, PhD

 Participation in the program will include the following opportunities:

-For details regarding the 2016 interns and their research, please see the 2016 BioXFEL Lab Gallery.
-The 2016 Undergraduate Summer Internship Gallery contains photos of this and additional IBB programs for 2016.
+For details regarding the 2017 summer interns and their research, please see 2017 BioXFEL Research and the 2017 Summer Poster Symposium Gallery.
+The 2017 Undergraduate Summer Internship Gallery contains additional photos from this program, combined with other IBB summer undergraduate programs.